 Making your data “FAIR” is something you hear more and more.
 In the age of creating large volumes of data and a variety of datatypes, and after experiencing data management difficulties when running large scale projects, researchers realized that making their data Findable, Accessible, Interoperable and Reusable is becoming a necessity.

-So you want to follow best practices of data management and want to make your data FAIR.
+So you want to follow the best practices for data management and want to make your data FAIR.
 Where do you start?
-With these four quick and easy tips you can start your FAIR journey today.
+With these six quick and easy tips you can start your FAIR journey today.

-Describe the origin of your dataset in the metadata
+1. Describe the origin of your dataset in the metadata

-These are important questions for other researcher which need to be answered before they can actually use your data for their research.
+These are important questions for other researchers which need to be answered before they can actually use your data for their own research.
 A genomic dataset which is created with the Illumina Next Generation Sequencing platform is different from one that is created with a Roche sequencer.
 Maybe your pipeline is only compatible with a specific machine.

 A lot of datasets are created for a single purpose.
 FAIRifying your data ensures that you start thinking about other possible purposes or applications for your data.
-Maybe while thinking about these purposes you can think of someone who can also benefit from your data?
+Maybe while thinking about these purposes, you can think of someone who can also benefit from your data?
 Sharing is caring.

-Add license if needed
+3. Add license if needed

 Or maybe you want to get something in return for the use of your dataset.
 By adding a license to your data, you ensure that no one can legally use your data for purposes for which it is not intended. can legally use your data for purposes for which it is not intended.